Stroke Prevention through Plaque Stabilization

 Instructions for use

-The ENROUTE Transcarotid Stent System used in conjunction with the ENROUTE Transcarotid Neuroprotection System (NPS) is indicated for the treatment of patients at high risk for adverse events from carotid endarterectomy.
+The ENROUTE Transcarotid Stent Stystem used in conjunction with the ENROUTE Transcarotid Neuroprotection System (NPS) is indicated for the treatment of patients at high risk and standard risk for adverse events from carotid endarterectomy.

 Discover our other products